Meet Dr. Erasmo Passaro

 Dr. Cohler said, "We are addressing the social, cultural and psychological processes of human behavior.
 Dr. Herbert Meltzer in the Department of Psychiatry, a leader in Biologic Psychiatry, is studying the biologic basis for human behavior," On learning this in April 1981, Dr. Passaro had an epiphany moment, "This is what I want to do," and immediately met with Dr. Meltzer, and asked to work in his laboratory for the summer of 1981.

 Unfortunately, there were no funds to support this summer internship.
 Therefore, he was told to meet the late Gerson Rosenthal at the University of Chicago who ran a program to offer grants on a competitive basis for undergraduate college students.
-Dr. Passaro, submitted a wrote a grant with his mentor Gary Gudelsky, PhD, an expert in tubero-infundibular dopamine in the HPA-Axis.
+Dr. Passaro, submitted a grant with his mentor Gary Gudelsky, PhD, an expert in tubero-infundibular dopamine in the HPA-Axis.
 The grant was initially not funded since the grants were given to third year college students, not to first year college students.
 However, Gerson Rosenthal, one week later found additional funds to support the summer research internship, and started Dr. Passaro on his odyssey to learn about the brain and human behavior.
 He worked in Dr. Meltzer and Dr. Gudelsky's lab for three additional years through 1984 and published three basic science papers, one as first author, prior to graduating from college.

 There have been numerous mentors who have influenced Dr. Passaro including Richard Hauger at UCSD in 1990 where he was introduced to Emil Kraeplin using a phenomenologic approach to psychiatry, and shortly thereafter by Dr. Jerome Engel, MD, PhD his mentor in epilepsy where his passion and vocation for epilepsy was founded, nurtured and developed.
 Dr. Passaro says that Epilepsy helps him to learn how the brain creates behavior through functional networks, and contributes to learning about brain development, neurophysiology, neuro-imaging, genetics and human behavior.